The Board of Directors hereby submits the report of the business and

 operations of your Company (''the Company'' or ''Infosys''), along with the

-for the year ended March 31,
+audited financial statements, for the financial year ended March 31,

 1. Results of our operations

-in Rs. crore, except per equity share data
+in Rs, crore, except per equity share data

 Particulars Standalone Consolidated